Originate/guide/product/story.md

 Recommended size: *Smallest amount that delivers value*

 There should be some room for PMs to "use their judgement" in terms of sizing a story properly.
-Sometimes it's easier for all parties to lump a couple of small things into one story, or break a a big story into two smaller ones, even if each one independently doesn't really deliver value.
+Sometimes it's easier for all parties to lump a couple of small things into one story, or break a big story into two smaller ones, even if each one independently doesn't really deliver value.
 It should be the exception, not the rule though.

 -----